taissadames/tic-tac-toe/README.md

 - I'd love to replace the 'X' and 'O' to some cool figurines.
 - Add a scoreboard.
 - Add sounds.
+- Replace the background with a better quality image.